Judge rules for Trump campaign, granting rep better view of Philadelphia vote count

 In response, the City of Philadelphia had claimed that it has “broad discretion” in carrying out its election duties, and that the law only requires that observers be able to view the opening of envelopes and the counting and recording of ballots.
 In discussing the distance observers were required to maintain from the process, the city pointed to the coronavirus pandemic as a reason for needing extra space.

-Trump campaign attorney and former Florida Attorney General Pam Bondi celebrated Thursday's ruling at a news conference.
+Trump campaign attorney and former Florida Attorney General Pam Bondi also celebrated Thursday's ruling at a news conference.

 CLICK HERE TO GET THE FOX NEWS APP